GitGuardian/ggbridge/README.md

 **ggbridge** is a tool designed to facilitate secure connections between the GitGuardian SaaS platform and your on-premise Version Control Systems (VCS) that are not exposed to the public internet.
 By acting as a secure bridge, GGBridge enables GitGuardian to access repositories located in isolated environments, ensuring that your sensitive code data remains protected while taking advantage of GitGuardian’s powerful scanning capabilities.

-With ggbirdge, organizations can maintain their internal infrastructure and security protocols without sacrificing the ability to integrate with GitGuardian’s monitoring and alerting features.
+With ggbridge, organizations can maintain their internal infrastructure and security protocols without sacrificing the ability to integrate with GitGuardian’s monitoring and alerting features.

 ## How it Works